sarvesh8804/ContextShield-Team-Ctrl/README.md

 > **An [OpenEnv](https://github.com/meta-pytorch/OpenEnv)-compliant reinforcement-learning environment for evaluating AI agents on real-world dependency vulnerability triage.**

-PatchGym puts an agent in the role of a security engineer facing a backlog of CVE alerts on a synthetic Python project.
+PatchGym transforms an agent in the role of a security engineer facing a backlog of CVE alerts on a synthetic Python project.
 The agent must explore the codebase via tool calls, identify which vulnerabilities are actually exploitable, produce a safe fix plan, and resolve transitive dependency conflicts — all within a bounded episode.
 Every reward signal is deterministic: no LLM judge, no string matching, no subjectivity.

 ---